gamemanual0/gm0/source/docs/awards/award-types.rst

       - `Team 9879 in 2017 <https://www.youtube.com/watch?v=z6M6UYMLujo>`_
       - `Team 6510 in 2015 <https://www.youtube.com/watch?v=E76ij2H3YF4>`_

-      For more information on these awards, take a look at the specific section for each award in |gm1|.
+      For more information on these awards, take a look at the specific section for each award in the |cm|.